SFarazH/SFarazH/README.md

-💻 Currently working on React, Django and Firebase
+💻 Currently working in React, Django and Firebase

 👨‍🎓 Pursuing B.Tech in Computer Science